hnucamendi/codingCheatSheet/JavaScript/README.md

 console.log(car.getGasTank()); // Returns 88
 ```

-Quite an extensive example, hopefully you took some time to fully go over the code and understand it, a quick note on objects though.
+Quite an extensive example, hopefully, you took some time to fully go over the code and understand it, a quick note on objects though.
 Imagine if anytime we wanted to make a new car we would have to write <b>EVERY</b> `method`, `variable`, `object`, `array`, and anything else that your car might have.
 It would be impossible to make enough cars for the whole world without making mistakes.
 That is why we have classes!
 Spoiler alert Classes are the blueprints to create objects, and there is a section that describes all about how classes work [Here](#classes).

 # Arrays

-our last section on objects covered how we can make some item that can hold various properties organized by key pair values.
-And a perfect example of an object are Arrays.
-In fact Arrays are just an object that is pre defined for us to use in JavaScript, meaninng that arrays have methods
+our last section on objects covered how we can make some items that can hold various properties organized by key pair values.
+And a perfect example of an object is Arrays.
+Arrays are just an object that is pre-defined for us to use in JavaScript, meaning that arrays have methods

 ## Defining an Array